Small urban livestock offers protein in small spaces

 REPLICABILITY: Good potential due to simple design (another example of how simplicity breeds workability and replicability)

-Skills: Low to medium — ability to construct system and to manage biological (animal) component.
+Skills: Low to medium — ability to construct a system and to manage biological (animal) component.